-British Music Abroad is a funding programme which supports UK acts to travel and perform at international showcases and key international tastemaker festivals which have a strong industry presence, and which hold a good track record of artists achieving success following appearing at the event.
+British Music Abroad is a funding programme which supports UK acts to travel and perform at international showcases, conferences and key international tastemaker festivals (such as SXSW, CMJ, WOMEX) which have a strong industry presence, and which hold a good track record of artists achieving success following appearing at the event.

 British Music Abroad supports UK acts who are already making waves in the UK and are ready to export their music internationally.